 Agency structure and supply chains

 FLS was established as a new executive agency of the Scottish Government (SG) on 1 April 2019.
-The Chief Executive is supported by a Director of Land Management, Director of Estate Development and Directors of Business and Corporate Services, in addition to 3 Non-Executive Advisors.
+The Chief Executive is supported by a Director of Land Management, Director of Commercial Development, Director of Net Zero and Director of Corporate Services, in addition to 3 Non-Executive Advisors.
 Our principle activity is to manage approximately half a million hectares of woodland and associated habitats, across the length and breadth of Scotland, on behalf of Scottish Ministers.
 This work is carried out by staff working in 5 distinct regions, each headed up by a Regional Manager and employing over 100 staff.

 Their work includes the management and delivery of establishing and maintaining new woodland, felling and the sale of timber, restocking, maintaining and protecting existing woodlands, native woodland management, restoration and expansion, wildlife management and conservation, building and maintaining an access infrastructure to those woodlands, buildings management, renewable energy production and managing, developing and promoting access and enjoyment of the land.
 For more detailed information on our structure and activities please see our Corporate Plan.

 Our supply chain includes a large number and broad spectrum of third party suppliers, contractors and our timber purchasing customers, providing both skilled and unskilled work, which can be manual, motor manual or machine based.
 There are also a significant number of organisations providing FLS with goods that could have either direct (chemicals supplied direct from manufacturer) or multi-tier (laptops with components sourced from across the world) supply chains ranging from but not limited to clothing, hardware, chemicals and equipment.
 A full list of our contracts is available on Public Contracts Scotland.